thejsway/thejsway/README.md

 # The JavaScript Way

-A modern introduction to an essential language.
+A gentle introduction to an essential language.

 Copyright © 2017-2020 [Baptiste Pesquet](http://bpesquet.fr).